qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 1. Import the required libraries and initialize the numpy alias
 ---------------------------------------------------------------

-Here, we import the necesary libraries.
+Here, we import the necessary libraries.

 .. jupyter-execute::
     :hide-code: